joej164/CMN_File_Manipulation/README.md

 # CMN_File_Manipulation
-File Manipulation for CMN csv files.
+A collection of scripts for file manipulation for CMN csv files.